 If you're guilty of not venturing out to Brooklyn from Manhattan often enough, why not take an entire weekend and turn it into a staycation?

-Stay: Check-in at The Hoxton in Williamsburg, one of the most anticipated hotel openings of 2018 (and the hotel chain's first North American venture).
+Stay: Check-in at The Hoxton in Williamsburg, which opened in 2018 as the hotel chain's first North American venture.

 Eat: Make a reservation at NYC's hottest Italian restaurant, Lilia, have a quintessential bistro experience at Sauvage, or make friends with locals at Denizen—a natural wine bar with delicious small bites.